ijse/grunt-freemarker/README.md

 More advanced JavaScript objects can be made.
 All the JavaScript code is executed under Rhinos context so we can\'t use node features like `path`, `http` or `require`.
 However, as the Script runs in Rhinos context you get all Rhinos extra methods and properties, see [Rhino on MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino/Shell#Predefined_Properties)

 #### Importing other templates as dependencies
 Another attribute, `deps`, accepts a array of paths to `.ftl` files that the main `.ftl` file is dependent upon.
 These paths are all relative to the options.views path and must be specified as such.
+These files are then *imported* into the Freemarker Template processing environment, emulating the behavior of the Freemarker import statement.

 The javascript file defined in `mocks/simple.js`:
 ```js